A direct controlled-phase gate between microwave photons

-In this work, we implement a direct Raman-assisted cross-Kerr interaction between microwave photons hosted in two superconducting cavities.
+In this work, we implement a direct Raman-assisted cross-Kerr interaction between microwave photons hosted in two superconducting cavities without populating the mediating transmon coupler.
 This engineered coupling, which can be activated on-demand, is two orders of magnitude stronger than the residual always-on cross-Kerr.
-We use this nonlinear dynamics to perform a controlled-phase gate in the single- and two-photon subspace, with average fidelities above 95$\%$.
-Importantly, our technique generates entanglement directly between the two oscillator fields without ever populating the excited states of the nonlinear coupler, while preserving the photon number in both cavities.
-This mitigates the coupler-induced decoherence and ensures that the system remains within the encoded subspace throughout the entangling operation, making our method inherently compatible with a wide range of existing bosonic QEC methods.
-Further, we leverage this cross-Kerr to perform a bosonic parity check on a storage cavity encoded in a biased-erasure~\cite{sahay2023high, mai2026biased}.
-Heralded by the state of the ancillary cavity, the storage lifetime is enhanced without any interactions with auxiliary nonlinear elements.
-Our direct photon–photon interaction provides a valuable tool for fault-tolerant information processing using error-correctable bosonic modes~\cite{susan}.
+We use this nonlinear dynamics to perform a controlled-phase (CPHASE) gate in the single- and two-photon subspace with an average imperfection per gate below $5\%$, limited mainly by oscillator decoherence.
+Importantly, our technique generates entanglement directly between the two bosonic fields without populating the excited states of the nonlinear coupler, preserving the code space throughout the operation.
+Further, we leverage this cross-Kerr coupling to perform a bosonic parity check on a storage cavity in a biased-erasure encoding~\cite{sahay2023high, mai2026biased}.
+Heralded by the state of an ancillary cavity, our method enhances the storage lifetime without subjecting it to interactions with auxiliary nonlinear elements.
+This direct photon–photon interaction provides an ingredient for bosonic operations that suppress coupler-induced decoherence and preserve the encoded subspace, making our method inherently compatible with a wide range of existing bosonic QEC methods~\cite{cai2021bosonic}.
+Overall, our engineered cross-Kerr coupling between microwave photons offers a promising path to explore nonlinear quantum optical effects and realize fault-tolerant information processing using error-correctable bosonic modes~\cite{susan}.

 Generally, the cross-Kerr interaction between two oscillators, Alice and Bob, takes the form